 Traci’s Tips

 - Make it Gluten Free or Gluten Full: Use your favorite pasta in this creamy macaroni salad recipe, gluten free or not.
-My favorite gluten free pasta is Jovial brand.
-My favorite gluten full elbows is Field Day.

 - Make it Vegan or Vegetarian: To keep this pasta salad with peas egg free, I like Vegenaise brand mayonnaise.
 However, feel free to use your favorite mayo!

 - Make ahead: this creamy macaroni and pea salad looks best on the day it’s made.
 Make it a day ahead if desired, however, it still tastes great.
-I find the vibrant green colors diminish on day two.
+But I find the vibrant green colors diminish on day two.

 Lemon-Dijon Asparagus and Pea Macaroni Salad